SR-Martin/4cycle_invariants/README.md

 ```console
 python simulateJC.py -n '(0,1,2,3)' -g 0.75 -p 0.01,0.013,0.02,0.005,0.01,0.006,0.007,0.015 -l 1000000 -s 1 -o alignment_2.phylip
 ```
+Here the edge parameters are in the order a,b,c,d,e,f,g,h (as in the image above).

 ## simulateK2P.py
 As simulateJC.py but simulates according to the K2P substitution model.